HaxeFoundation/HaxeManual/content/12-target-details.md

 <!--label:target-javascript-external-libraries-->
 #### Using external JavaScript libraries

-##### since Haxe 4.0.0

-**Deprecated:** The jQuery and SWFObject externs have been removed from the standard library in Haxe 4.
-For compatibility purposes they are available in the [hx3compat](https://github.com/HaxeFoundation/hx3compat/) library.
-See [Haxe 3 Compatibility](std-hx3compat).

 The [externs mechanism](lf-externs) provides access to the native APIs in a type-safe manner.
 It assumes that the defined types exist at run-time but assumes nothing about how and where those types are defined.